pei-xiang/VABS/README.md

 Please refer to the above publication if you use this code.

-The demo file is demo.m
+The demo file is Demo.m